 I have friends that grow, cook, and make almost everything from scratch that their kids eat.
 They are amazing.
 I salute them while I rip open a box of macaroni and cheese and add an extra few tablespoons of butter.
 It’s Annie’s Organic on a good day…otherwise we are not above the 19-cent variety.

 A friend of mine researches every health related issue, and spends her extra change on the supplements she reads about.
 It is her passion, and it’s how she loves her family and friends so well.
 I spend that money on lattes and stretch pants.

 I look at the “Wait Until 8th” pledge and think, hell-if-my-kids-will-have-smart-phones- before-they’re-sixteen-atleast.
-I know, my oldest is 10, and I may eat my words, but I just don’t want the internet in the back pocket of my teens.
+I may end up eating my words (God knows I have before), but I just don’t want the internet in the back pocket of my teens.
 I have friends that give their kids phones as soon as they start playing sports.
 I totally get it.
 We both gotta do what we feel is best for our kids.

 I have a friend that rarely (if ever) raises her voice or loses her cool.
 I DON’T ACTUALLY KNOW HOW SHE DOES IT.
 I would call my parenting style “fiery with lots of fire”.
 If I’m mad, or sad, or scared…my kids know it, but they also know that I love them fiercely.

 I have a friend who keeps life simple so they can afford to send their kids to private school.
 She makes daily sacrifices to continue their education.
 Her love and dedication to her kids is amazing, and I’m humbled when I think about it, but I don’t blink twice when I drop my kids by the flagpole at our local elementary.

 We are all good parents.